chandra1sekar/data-engineering/README.md

 - There are 10 assignments, each of which is 10% of your grade.

-## Prerequisites:
+## Prerequisites

--Previous experience with Python.
+- Previous experience with Python.
--Basic knowledge of Unix/Linux commands and tools as well as concepts such as processes, file systems.
+- Basic knowledge of Unix/Linux commands and tools as well as concepts such as processes, file systems.

 ## Course Outline
 The course consists of 4 sections: A 3-week Introduction that covers the basics of storage and retrieval concepts and tools; a 5-week Basics section that provides a deeper exploration of working with data and data pipelines; a 4-week section that focuses on Streaming Data; and a concluding section, Putting it All Together, that integrates concepts and skills from the entire course into a cohesive model of the data pipeline.